 MAT Elementary Education

-The Master of Arts in Teaching is a professional graduate degree designed for those with a bachelor's degree to complete the professional pedagogical coursework required for recommendation for initial licensure to teach in Montana's public elementary or secondary schools.
-The degree is designed to be completed full-time in one calendar year, pre-requisite coursework has been successfully completed.
+The Master of Arts in Teaching is a professional graduate degree designed for those with a bachelor's degree to complete the professional pedagogical coursework required for recommendation for initial licensure to teach in Montana or Wyoming's public elementary schools.
+The degree is designed to be completed in as little as five to seven semesters (including summer), depending on cohort availability.
+Additionally, the Master of Arts in Teaching degree at MSU is also available to support candidates working as teachers-of-record on a Class 5 license.
 The MAT at MSU-Bozeman is distinguished from other similar programs in that it has an intentional focus on place-conscious pedagogy and approaches to teaching with an emphasis on teaching in rural school districts.

-The Master of Arts in Teaching degree (MAT) requires three semesters of coursework and includes in-school experiences each semester, including full-time classroom Student Teaching in addition to coursework in the spring semester.
-Successful completion of all coursework, in-school experience, and required tests (Praxis) are required for graduation and recommendation for a Montana Class 2 Teaching License.
+The Master of Arts in Teaching degree (MAT) requires 36 credits of pedogogical coursework, an additional two courses (6 credits) of content area prerequisites, and includes early field experience with Inclusive Community Camp, and two semesters of in-school experiences each, including either one semester of part-time practicum and one full-time semester of classroom Student Teaching or while hired as a teacher-of-record in the approved content area.
+Successful completion of all coursework, in-school experience, and required tests (Praxis) are required for graduation and recommendation for a Montana Class 1 Teaching License.

 *EDCI 561: Early Literacy Acquisition: Encoding and Decoding

 EDCI 552: Human Development and the Psychology of Learning

 EDCI 553: Inclusive Strategies for Classroom Organization

 EDCI 539: Methods of Teaching: K8 Arts and Health Enhancement through Inquiry Camp

 EDCI 543: Introduction to Curriculum Design and Assessment